Individual Therapy vs Group Therapy – Which One Will You Choose?

 Wrapping Up:

 Research has found that both group and individual therapy are relatively equivalent in their effectiveness in addressing a large number of issues.
-Both therapies have pros and cons.
-It depends on personal choice and personal issues, goals, and types of available therapists.
+Both therapies have several advantages and disadvantages.

 Share this post